 - Coty GmbH established in Mainz, Germany; Coty SAM (Mexico) liquidated.

 - Guerlain opens a third Paris store on Rue de Passy.

 - Plough, Inc. buys the Coppertone Sales Company of Miami.

 - Shiseido begins international operations.

-- International Flavors & Fragrances, Inc. (IFF) formed from merger between Polak & Schwarz and van Ameringen-Haebler.
+- International Flavors & Fragrances, Inc. (IFF) formed from the merger between Polak & Schwarz and van Ameringen-Haebler.

-- Mary Chess, Inc. buys Parfums Schiaparelli.
+- Mary Chess buys Parfums Schiaparelli.

 - Plough, Inc. acquires Lanotan, Inc.

-- Revlon, Inc acquires Schick, Inc.
+- Revlon, Inc. acquires an interest in Schick, Inc.

 - Amway Corporation founded.